thunderbird/council-docs/TERM_SHEET.md

   * The oversight of the funds collected through Thunderbird will be operated as follows:

     * Creation of a budget as attached by the staff leadership team, with descriptions for each budget line item.
 The yearly budget will be presented to the MZLA Board and Council for approval and possible modifications prior to year-end.
-As the fiscal home of the Thunderbird project, MZLA and its Board are the final and ultimate decision maker in relation to the annual budget.
+As the fiscal home of the Thunderbird project, MZLA and its Board are the final and ultimate decision makers in relation to the annual budget.
     * Within 45 days of quarter-end, presentation of the quarterly financials and budget/actual comparisons by budgeted line item by the staff leadership team at the quarterly business review meetings.
     * Proposed budget changes will also be presented at the quarterly business review meetings.
-Changes of more than 30% per budget category or 10% of the whole budget, whichever is less, up or down within major budget categories, and/or budget re-allocations between budget categories require majority approval by each of the Council and the MZLA Board.
+Changes of more than 30% per budget category or 10% of the whole budget, whichever is less, up or down within major budget categories, and/or budget reallocations between budget categories require majority approval by each of the Council and the MZLA Board.

   * The oversight of the staff leadership team will be managed as follows: